great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

 description: Try GX Cloud features and functionality.
 ---

-In you're new to GX Cloud, start here to learn how you can quickly connect to your Data Assets and validate data.
+If you're new to GX Cloud, start here to learn how you can quickly connect to your Data Assets and validate data.

+If you've tested GX Cloud features and functionality and discovered it's a great solution for your organization, see [Connect GX Cloud](../connect/connect_snowflake.md).

 ## Prerequisites